microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-2/solution.md

 Under Basics select the *source-rg* Resource Group and provide a name for the server.
 Select *Windows Server 2019 Datacenter - x64 Gen2* for the Image.

-> [!IMPORTANT] The screenshot does not show all settings

 ![image](./img/AzMigApp2_2.png)

 Accept the default disk settings and click next to select the *Networking* tab.
 Select the *source-vnet* Virtual Network, select the *source-subnet* Subnet and make sure to select *None* for the Public IP and NIC network security group.